skydive-project/skydive/doc/content/getting-started/gremlin.md

 ### Flows step

-Flows step returns flows of the nodes where a capture has been started.
+Flows step returns flows of nodes where a capture has been started or of nodes where the packets are coming from or going to.
 The following Gremlin query returns the flows from the node `br-int` where an sFlow capture has been started.
 See the [client section](/getting-started/client/#flow-captures)